kloudzxc/kloudzxc/README.md

 # About me
-I'm a college student developing FiveM scripts as a hobby, and also the owner of the youtube channel @kloud3672.
+I'm a college student developing FiveM scripts as a hobby, and also the owner of the youtube channel @kloudyzxc.
 I do basic to advanced coding projects like optimization or creating a fully customized script based on your liking.

 ###